GiacomoPope/giacomopope.github.io/projects/README.md

 ### CryptoHack

-[CryptoHack](https://cryptohack.org) is a fun free platform for learning modern cryptography that I co-founded with [Hyperreality](https://github.com/hyperreality/ctf-writeups).
+[CryptoHack](https://cryptohack.org) is a fun, free platform for learning modern cryptography that I co-founded with [Hyperreality](https://github.com/hyperreality/ctf-writeups).
 We built the site with the vision of creating the resource we wished we had access to when we began studying cryptography.

 Along side the challenges, we have an amazing community on [Discord](https://discord.gg/eJaJ3xC), which I recommend joining if you have a Discord account and enjoy talking about maths / cryptography.
-Many people I have met there I now consider a good friend.
-Occasionally, we work together as under the name *CryptoHackers* and solve CTFs / Cryptography challenges.
+Many people I have met there I now consider good friends.
+Occasionally, we work together under the name *CryptoHackers* and solve CTFs / Cryptography challenges.
 We built a [blog](https://blog.cryptohack.org/) for CryptoHack to keep track of the projects we do together.

 ### CryptoBook